Startup Project

 Reflection

 This project changed how I think about product strategy.
-A product can solve a real user problem and still fails if its value only shows up occasionally.
 The pivot pushed me to think beyond usability and ask a harder question: when does this product actually deserve to be part of someone's routine?

 This project changed how I think about product strategy.
-A product can solve a real user problem and still fails if its value only shows up occasionally.
 The pivot pushed me to think beyond usability and ask a harder question: when does this product actually deserve to be part of someone's routine?

 My biggest takeaway was that the strongest product decisions came from aligning the experience with real behavior.
 Search mattered when users were ready to book, but the concept became much stronger once it also helped them make sense of their points, spot meaningful opportunities, and move forward with more confidence.
-That shift made the product more useful and more credible as a business.
+That shift made the product more useful — and more credible as a business.

 About me